 Gluten free chocolate cupcake batter in a bowl.

-This photo shows what your chocolate cupcake batter consistency will look like.
-It should be a smooth batter with no lumps.
+This photo shows the consistency of your chocolate cupcake batter.
+It should be smooth with no lumps.

 Chocolate cupcake batter in a muffin tin ready to bake.